Second Opium War: Intervention of France

-France joined the British action against China, prompted by complaints from their envoy, Baron Jean-Baptiste Louis Gros, over the execution of a French missionary, Auguste Chapdelaine, by Chinese local authorities in Guangxi province, which at that time was not open to foreigners.
+France joined the British action against China, prompted by complaints from their envoy, Baron Jean-Baptiste-Louis Gros, over the execution of a French missionary, Auguste Chapdelaine, by Chinese local authorities in Guangxi province, which at that time was not open to foreigners.

 The British and the French joined forces under Admiral Sir Michael Seymour.
-In late 1857, the British army, which was led by Lord Elgin, and the French army, which was led by Jean-Baptiste Louis Gros, jointly attacked and occupied Canton (today Guangzhou).
+In late 1857, a joint British and French army attacked and occupied Canton (today Guangzhou).
 A joint committee of the Alliance was formed.
 The Allies left the city governor at his post in order to maintain order on behalf of the victors.
 The British-French alliance maintained control of Canton for nearly four years.

-The coalition then cruised north to briefly capture the Taku Forts near Tientsin (Tianjin) in May 1858.
+The coalition then cruised north to briefly capture the Taku Forts near Tianjin in May 1858.

 Intervention of the US and Russia

 The United States and Russia sent envoys to Hong Kong to offer military help to the British and French, though in the end Russia sent no military aid.

 The U.S. was involved in a minor concurrent conflict during the war, though it ignored the UK's offer of alliance and did not coordinate with the Anglo-French forces.
 In 1856, the Chinese garrison at Canton shelled a United States Navy steamer, and the U.S. Navy retaliated in the Battle of the Pearl River Forts.
 The ships bombarded then attacked the river forts near Canton, taking them.
 Diplomatic efforts were renewed afterwards, and the American and Chinese governments signed an agreement for U.S. neutrality in the Second Opium War.